byCFM2/Atlas-TW/README.md

   - Left-click — open Atlas‑TW
   - Middle-click — open Atlas‑TW options
   - Right-click + drag — move the button
-- The Atlas window can be dragged when unlocked (lock button on the frame)
+- The AtlasTW window can be dragged when unlocked (lock button on the frame)
-- Right-click on the Atlas window (if enabled) — close Atlas and open the World Map
+- Right-click on the AtlasTW window (if enabled) — close AtlasTW and open the World Map

 4) Key Features
 - Instance maps with drop-downs:
   - Top-left: category (map type) selection
   - Next to it: instance list
 - Auto-select map based on the current zone (Auto‑Select option)
-- Adjustable Scale and Transparency for the Atlas window
+- Adjustable Scale and Transparency for the AtlasTW window
 - Clamp window to the screen
 - Loot panel (bottom panel):
   - Sections: Dungeons & Raids, Collections, Factions, PvP Rewards, Crafting, World Events, Rare Mobs